FixMyBerlin/atlas-app/atlas-geo/README.md

 ## About

-Please check out [`tarmac-app`](https://github.com/FixMyBerlin/tarmac-app) first.
+This project handles the processing of geo data for [`tarmac-app`](https://github.com/FixMyBerlin/tarmac-app).

-This project handles the processing of geo data for `tarmac-app`.
-It will download, filter and process OpenStreetMap (OSM) data in a PostgreSQL/PostGIS Database and make them available as vector tiles with pg_tileserve.
+The data is selected and optimize to make planning of bicycle infrastructure easier.

-The data we process is selected and optimize to make planning of bicycle infrastructure easier.
+`tarmac-geo` will download, filter and process OpenStreetMap (OSM) data in a PostgreSQL/PostGIS Database and make them available as vector tiles with `pg_tileserve`.
+In addition, we support verifying OSM objects in a separate database.

 ## Issues